-A recent CBS Sixty Minutes program interviewed folks at DARPA, including a demonstration of how a recent computer-laden car hacking could be accomplished.
+A recent CBS Sixty Minutes program interviewed folks at U.S. DARPA, including a demonstration of how a recent hacking of a computer-laden car could be accomplished.

 An additional sequence on Sixty Minutes shows the hacking of a drone.
-And perhaps equally important, a re-programmed drone that is not (as easily) accessed/hacked.
+And perhaps equally important, this was a re-programmed drone that is not (as easily) accessed/hacked.
 Behind this is an issue of software engineering and awareness.
-The folks making drones, cars, and other Internet of Things (IoT) objects are not ‘building security in’.
-What is needed is an awareness for each IoT enabled device of the security risks involved — not just for abuse o f that particular device, but also how that might impact other devices in the network or the health and safety of the user and public.
+The engineers and technologists making drones, cars, and other Internet of Things (IoT) objects are not “building security in.”
+What is needed is an awareness, for each IoT-enabled device, of the security risks involved — not just to address abuse of that particular device, but also for how that might impact other devices in the network or the health and safety of the user and public.

 A recent dialog with some IEEE-USA colleagues surfaced a question of where software engineering licensing (professional engineers) might be required … and we used video games as an example of a point where it did not seem appropriate … of course, that all breaks down if your video game can take over your car or your pacemaker.